nuna123/inception/INCEPTION - Documentation.md

 	server_name localhost;								-> defines where to use the certificate. root /var/www/html;									-> root folder of the site.

+	location ~ \.php$ { 								-> basically, the location of all PHP files include snippets/fastcgi-php.conf;					-> include fastcgi code
+	fastcgi_pass wordpress:9000;						-> pass-redirect to- [HOST]:[PORT]. the 'wordpress' server on Port 9000,
+															which is defined by the pdf for nginx-wp communication.
+	}

 }

 //OTHER STUFF